-For more information on the trip, please check out here.
+For more information on the trip, please check out the most recent trip video here.

 A Project of Reconciliation, Gibimishkaadimin engages Indigenous youth from coast to coast to coast in Canada and non-Indigenous youth from Shining Waters (Region 10) in Ontario in collaborative and experiential learning through an Indigenous lens.

 Gibimishkaadimin is a summer canoe trip and a youth leadership opportunity to foster relationships with each other and the land.
 Gibimishkaadimin is an Indigenous word that means, “paddling together by boat.”
 This project of reconciliation seeks to provide youth, aged 14-18, with the opportunity to develop relationships with each other and with the land on a canoe trip in Lake Temagami.